SatRevolution: Satellites

+Światowid

-The Światowid satellite was launched into orbit on April 17, 2019, at 16:46 local time (20:46 UTC), aboard the unmanned spacecraft Cygnus NG-11, delivering supplies to the International Space Station.
+The Światowid satellite was launched into orbit on 17 April 2019 at 20:46 UTC, aboard the unmanned spacecraft Cygnus NG-11, delivering supplies to the International Space Station.
 Along with it, another Polish satellite, Kraksat, built in cooperation between SatRevolution and AGH, was also launched into orbit.
-The spacecraft, with the Światowid satellite on board, arrived at the International Space Station on April 19 and docked with the Unity module at 11:31 UTC.

-Światowid was released into space from the Japanese module of the International Space Station, Kibō, on July 3, 2019, at 11:50 UTC.
+The spacecraft, with the Światowid satellite on board, arrived at the International Space Station on April 19 and docked with the Unity module at 11:31 UTC. Światowid was released into space from the Japanese module of the International Space Station, Kibō, on 3 July 2019, at 11:50 UTC.
 After its release, the satellite began transmitting signals, which were received by amateur radio ground stations on the same day.
 Since the beginning of the mission, the satellite captured and transmitted images of the Earth's surface.
-One of the first objects photographed by Światowid was the Greater Gabbard wind farm off the coast of Great Britain, photographed on August 6, 2019.

-Światowid decayed from orbit on 14 March 2021.
+One of the first objects photographed by Światowid was the Greater Gabbard wind farm off the coast of Great Britain, photographed on 6 August 2019. Światowid decayed from orbit on 14 March 2021.
 Kraksat, which launched together with Światowid, re-entered the atmosphere 17 January 2022.

+STORK

 STORK was a 3U cubesat constellation that was planned to consist of 14 earth observation satellites equipped with SatRev's Vision-300 imager, capable of a ground resolution of up to 5 m.
 In June 2021 SatRev placed the first two satellites, STORK-4 and STORK-5 Marta, on the Low Earth Orbit using Virgin Orbit LauncherOne rocket.
 Two more satellites, STORK-1 and STORK-2, have been launched on 13 January 2022 with a SpaceX Falcon 9 Block 5 rocket as part of the Transporter-3 mission while another one, STORK-3, has been launched on the same day by Virgin Orbit using a LauncherOne rocket.
 STORK-6 launched on 9 January 2023 with the LauncherOne rocket of Virgin Orbit.
 The launch was a failure and STORK-6 did not achieve orbit.
 As of August 2024, only 5 STORK satellites (STORK-1 through STORK-5) have been launched into orbit (STORK-6 did not reach orbit) and they have all decayed from orbit; the last to decay was STORK-2 on 4 May 2024.
 Despite the announcements made by SatRev, none of the satellites in the STORK series has transmitted any Earth imagery that has been publicly disclosed as of February 2024.

+SW1FT

 SW1FT was a 3U cubesat for Earth imaging purposes that was launched on 13 January 2022 together with STORK-1 and STORK-2 on a Falcon 9 Block 5 rocket.
 It decayed from orbit on 2 May 2024.

+LabSat

 LabSat was a 3U cubesat that served as a scientific platform for in-orbit experiments developed by Polish academic institutions, including the Wrocław University of Science and Technology.
 It too was launched on 13 January 2022 as part of the Transporter-3 mission on a Falcon 9 Block 5 rocket.
 The satellite re-entered the atmosphere on 10 September 2024.